How to Access the Dark Web Safely: A 2024 Beginner’s Guide

 • 30-day money-back guarantee

 ExpressVPN uses TrustedServer technology across its network, meaning all servers are RAM-based and wiped at regular reboots.
-This reduces the risk of your sensitive data falling into the wrong hands when you access the Dark Web.
-Although its servers use the highest security, ExpressVPN doesn’t compromise your speed.
+This reduces the risk of your sensitive data falling into the wrong hands when you access the dark web.

 You need the best security available to combat threats when you use Tor, and ExpressVPN has a range of top-tier features, including:

-When I looked at how fast the servers are, I found that ExpressVPN’s speeds consistently outperformed other VPNs, making it the best option for accessing the Dark Web.
+Although its servers use the highest security, ExpressVPN doesn’t compromise your speed.
+ExpressVPN’s speeds consistently outperformed other VPNs, making it the best option for accessing the dark web.
 This is crucial as Tor connections are generally slower than standard browsers.
-My download speeds averaged around 94 Mbps, which is only 6% slower than my baseline speeds.

-ExpressVPN works with: Windows, macOS, Linux, Chromebook, Android, iOS, and more.
+ExpressVPN works on: Windows, macOS, Linux, Chromebook, Android, iOS, and more.

 2. CyberGhost — NoSpy Servers Ensure Maximum Security While Browsing the Dark Web